-It’s a powdered, all natural paint (no VOC’s) that has been around for thousands of years.
+It’s a powdered, paint that has been around for thousands of years.
 It was found in the pyramids in Egypt and on ancient cave paintings.
 It’s been used in America for years on furniture, walls, barns, etc. It is a versatile paint that can be used to achieve a variety of looks from chippy and distressed to smooth and sleek.

 Yes, it’s one of the best paints for raw wood.
 It acts like a stain, but looks like a paint.
 The color will penetrate the wood for a lasting finish that won’t chip or flake.
 This makes it an ideal paint for raw wood cabinets or floors.

 When the surface is previously finished, painted with a non-porous paint or sealed.
 Milk paint will resist and chip if it cannot be absorbed, as it is in porous surfaces and raw wood.
 The ratios of bonding agent can be adjusted depending on the amount of seal or shine on the piece being painted.
 Do not use the bonding agent or use it in select areas if a “chippy” look is desired.
 Remember that painting a pre-finished without sanding and/or using the Bonding Agent is unpredictable!